Abstract

 - txpool revalidation, signature-validation cache reuse, and cache invalidation when

-keyRingHash, verifier membership, account balance, or nonce eligibility changes; - signer-state determinism, including rejection of validation-affecting session verifier updates behind an unchanged verifier address;
+keyRingHash, session verifier instance authorization, account balance, or nonce eligibility changes; - signer-state determinism, including rejection of validation-affecting session verifier updates behind an unchanged session verifier instance;

 - restricted-frame positive cases and each forbidden opcode or call target;